 A beacon is a small Bluetooth transmitter that transmits a specific signal that only a few devices (which are allowed) within its range can see.

-It is a technology standard that allows the specific apps installed in mobile devices of the users to communicate with the beacons in the physical world through Wi-Fi and other signals and take certain reactions.
+It is a technology standard that allows the specific apps installed on mobile devices the users to communicate with the beacons in the physical world through Wi-Fi and other signals and take certain reactions.

-The Beacon technology is being widely used in the retail sector, where a brand or retailer identifies the present location of a potential consumer in the physical world and sends him/her specific promotional or contextual messages befitting the situation.
+Beacon technology is being widely used in the retail sector, where a brand or retailer identifies the present location of a potential consumer in the physical world and sends him/her specific promotional or contextual messages befitting the situation.

 The iBeacon technology of Apple makes use of Bluetooth Low Energy (BLE) technology that can transmit data over small distances, similar to regular Bluetooth, but consumes less energy.

 So, basically, a brand or retail store through its beacons can detect the exact location of the customer at a given time, and send timely messages to fit the needs of that customer.

-Suppose that you have downloaded the Reebok’s mobile app on your phone.
+Suppose that you have downloaded Reebok’s mobile app on your phone.
 Now, whenever you walk past a Reebok outlet, the company beacons will detect your phone and may entice you to visit the showroom by sending the right message at the right time.

 How Does Beacon Technology Work?

 When beacons were first introduced, they were quite big in size.
-But over the time, the size of beacons got reduced and now, a beacon can be fit in a very small area such as a sticker on the wall.
+But over time, the size of beacons got reduced and now, a beacon can fit in a very small area such as a sticker on the wall.

-A beacon placed somewhere in the retail store will continuously transmit a BLE signal that can only be identified by particular apps installed on the smartphones within the range.
+A beacon placed somewhere in the retail store will continuously transmit a BLE signal that can only be identified by particular apps installed on smartphones within the range.